Seaweed, a common ingredient in some Asian cuisine, is now widely available in the United States as a snack, meal ingredient, and dietary supplement.

 Eating fresh seaweed is considered to be safe for most people.

 That said, consuming it regularly or in high amounts may cause some side effects.

-Depending on where they’re grown, some varieties of seaweed can contain high levels of mercury, cadmium, lead and arsenic.
+Depending on where they’re grown, some varieties of seaweed can contain high levels of mercury, cadmium, lead, and arsenic (

-Therefore, these varieties should not be consumed too often, nor in large quantities.
+So, these varieties should not be consumed too often, nor in large quantities.

 Seaweed can be purchased fresh or dried from most Asian supermarkets.
 Nori, the type commonly used to roll sushi, may also be available at regular grocery stores.

 In addition to their use for sushi, nori sheets can also easily be used to replace tortilla bread when making wraps.

 You can toss fresh wakame and sea lettuce with a little rice vinegar, sesame oil, and sesame seeds to make a delicious salad.

 Dried nori or dulse make for nice savory snacks.
 Or try crumbling them over salads to add a dash of umami flavor.